-Cyclone Idai hits Mozambique, Malawi, Zimbabwe, killing 140
+Cyclone Idai hits Mozambique, Malawi, Zimbabwe, killing 150

-HARARE, Zimbabwe (AP) — Mozambique, Zimbabwe and Malawi have been hit by a vicious cyclone that has killed more than 140 people, left hundreds more missing and stranded tens of thousands who are cut off from roads and telephones in mainly poor, rural areas.
+HARARE, Zimbabwe (AP) — Mozambique, Zimbabwe and Malawi have been hit by a vicious cyclone that has killed nearly 150 people, left hundreds more missing and stranded tens of thousands who are cut off from roads and telephones in mainly poor, rural areas.

 Cyclone Idai has affected more than 1.5 million people in the three southern African countries, according to the U.N. and government officials.